coneill-math/m2r/README.md

 At a basic level, **m2r** works by passing strings between R and M2.
 Originating at the R side, these strings are properly formated M2 code constructed from the inputs to the R functions.
 That code goes to M2, is evaluated there, and then "exported" with M2's function `toExternalString()`.
 The resulting string often, but not always, produces the M2 code needed to recreate the object resulting from the evaluation, and in that sense is M2's version of R's `dput()`.
 That string is passed back into R and parsed there into R-style data structures, typically S3-classed lists.

-The R-side parsing of the external string from M2 is an expensive process because it is currently implemented in R (as opposed to C++).
+The R-side parsing of the external string from M2 is an expensive process because it is currently implemented in R as opposed to C++.
 Consequently (and for other reasons, too!), in some cases you'll want to do a M2 computation from R, but leave the output in M2.
 Since you will ultimately want something in R referring to the result, nearly every **m2r** function that performs M2 computations as a pointer version.
 As a simple naming convention, the function that returns the pointer, called the reference function, is determined by the ordinary function, called the value function, by appending a `.`.

 For example, we've seen that `factor_n()` computes the prime decomposition of a number.
 The corresponding reference function is `factor_n.()`: